blinkletter/StealThisCode/_build/html/_sources/README.md

 # StealThisCode
-Python code snippets for my biochemistry students to use, repurpose and explore
+Python code snippets for students to use, repurpose and explore.
+Steal it all.